 KVB Kunlun Review

-While KVB Kunlun is a trusted brand that offers services across the globe, its forex and CFDs offering specifically is incredibly basic.
+While KVB Kunlun is a trusted brand that offers services across the globe, its retail forex and CFDs offering is incredibly basic and unimpressive.

 Is KVB Kunlun Safe?

 KVB Kunlun is considered low-risk, with an overall Trust Score of 90 out of 99.
 KVB Kunlun is publicly traded, does not operate a bank, and is authorised by four tier-1 regulators (high trust), one tier-2 regulator (average trust), and zero tier-3 regulators (low trust).
 KVB Kunlun is authorised by the following tier-1 regulators: Australian Securities & Investment Commission (ASIC), Investment Industry Regulatory Organization of Canada (IIROC), Securities Futures Commission (SFC), and the Financial Conduct Authority (FCA).
 Learn more about Trust Score.

 The following table summarizes the different investment products available to KVB Kunlun clients.